 Your child’s MAP results are reported in RIT scores.
 This is a different type of score than a typical test that provides a percentage correct.
 The RIT score is an equal-interval scale, like feet and inches, that is independent of grade level.
 As a result, we can measure growth in learning across months or even years.
 This type of score increases the value of the tests as a tool to improve student learning because it enables teachers to recognize where to focus attention for your child’s learning.

-IREAD-3 (Indiana Reading Evaluation and Determination) (Grade 3)
+IREAD-3 (Indiana Reading Evaluation and Determination) (Grades 2 & 3)

 The IREAD-3 assessment is a test of basic reading skills that was developed by the Indiana Department of Education in accordance with Public Law 109.
 This law requires all third grade students to be assessed in reading foundational skills and to meet third grade proficiency before moving on to fourth grade.
 State law mandates remediation, retesting, and possible grade level retention for students not meeting proficiency on the IREAD-3 assessment.